Adrenal Insufficiency and Addison's Disease

 Too much potassium in the body can lead to a condition called hyperkalemia.
 Hyperkalemia may have no symptoms; however, it can cause irregular heartbeat, nausea, and a slow, weak, or an irregular pulse.

 Dehydroepiandrosterone is another hormone produced by the body’s adrenal glands.
 The body uses DHEA to make the sex hormones, androgen and estrogen.
 With adrenal insufficiency, the adrenal glands may not make enough DHEA.
 Healthy men derive most androgens from the testes.
 Healthy women and adolescent girls get most of their estrogens from the ovaries.
 However, women and adolescent girls may have various symptoms from DHEA insufficiency, such as loss of pubic hair, dry skin, a reduced interest in sex, and depression.

 What are the symptoms of adrenal insufficiency and adrenal crisis?

 The most common symptoms of adrenal insufficiency are

 - weight loss

-- low blood pressure that falls further when standing, causing dizziness or fainting
+- low blood pressure that drops further when a person stands up, causing dizziness or fainting

 - irritability and depression

-Hyperpigmentation, or darkening of the skin, can occur in Addison's disease but not in secondary adrenal insufficiency.
+Hyperpigmentation, or darkening of the skin, can occur in Addison’s disease, although not in secondary adrenal insufficiency.
 This darkening is most visible on scars; skin folds; pressure points such as the elbows, knees, knuckles, and toes; lips; and mucous membranes such as the lining of the cheek.

-- sudden, penetrating pain in the lower back, abdomen, or legs
+- sudden, severe pain in the lower back, abdomen, or legs

 - severe vomiting and diarrhea